casperghst42/idmsnippets/RRSD-DisJointSet/README.md

-With this, the code will add the current operation to a disjoint set (0...10) and it will speed up the processing up.
+With this, the code will add the current operation to a disjoint set (0...10) and processing will be faster.
+But it will not do aything for your groups, this is users only.